Attendance: Improving attendance and learning at HDHS

 The School will attempt to contact the parent of any pupil whose absence has not been established.
 This may be by phone or an unannounced visit to the home.
 When a child returns to school following a period of absence he/she must provide the Attendance Office with written confirmation of the reasons for the absence signed by their parent/guardian even after a telephone call.

 Medical or similar appointments for your child should, wherever possible be made outside of school hours.
 If this is impossible, written notification must be sent in and passed to the attendance office.
 Students who need to sign out during the school day, must sign out at Student Services and they will be provided with a ‘permission to be out of school’ slip and exit via main reception.
 They must sign back into school at the upon their return, also via main reception.
 This is vital for safeguarding purposes.

 If there is a legitimate reason for being late, parents/carers/guardians must phone or send a signed note in with the student; they should sign in at the main reception.
-In these instances they will be given a late slip so that they do not receive a C2 sanction from their teacher.
+In these instances they will be given a late slip so that they do not receive a C2+ sanction.

 Persistent lateness, that is unauthorised, will be dealt with by our attendance staff and can be treated in exactly the same way as if the student had been absent for the whole session.